BackForty/revelation/README.md

-# Reveal.js-on-Ruby
+# Revelation

-This gem provides you with shortcuts to generating a Sinatra-backed, HAML-powered Reveal.js presentation in a few simple steps.
+Revelation provides you with a Rack-powered, HAML-based, Reveal.js presentation in a few simple steps.

 ## Installation

-`gem install reveal.js`
+`gem install revelation`

 ## Usage

-Installation adds a `reveal` command that behaves similarly to the `rails` command.
+Installation adds a `revelation` command that behaves similarly to the `rails` command.
 To get started, do something like this:

-`reveal new demo && cd demo`
+`revelation new demo && cd demo`

-`reveal present`
+`revelation present`

-This will open a reveal.js presentation from scratch.
+This will create and open a Reveal.js presentation from scratch.
 Pretty cool, right?

 ## Commands

 ## `new`

-**Usage:** `reveal new PRESENTATION_NAME_HERE`
+**Usage:** `revelation new PRESENTATION_NAME_HERE`

-This will create a new presentation in its own folder.
+Creates a new presentation in its own folder.

 ## `present`

-**Usage:** `reveal present`
+**Usage:** `revelation present`

 Runs your presentation in your default browser, preferably at full-screen.

+## `slide`

+**Usage:** `revelation slide SLIDE_NAME`

+Creates a new slide and inserts it into the presentation.
+Edit it by opening `slides/SLIDE_NAME.haml`.

+## `compile`

+**Usage:** `revelation compile`

+Compiles your presentation into HTML, negating the need for a Rack server.

 ## Presentation organization

-Once you've run `reveal new demo`, you can edit the `Demo` presentation.
+Once you've run `revelation new demo`, you can edit the `Demo` presentation.
 The presentation is organized like so:

 - `config.ru` - the Rackup file used to run your presentation
+- `presentation.rb` - the Ruby file used to configure your presentation's global settings
+- `public/` - the folder containing your stylesheets and javascripts
+	- `javascripts/` - the folder containing reveal.js and other supporting javscript source files
+	- `images/` - the folder containing any images you want to use in your presentation
+	- `stylesheets/` - the folder containing your stylesheets
 - `slides/` - the folder containing your presentation slides
-- `public/` - the folder containing your stylesheets and javascripts
-	- `javascripts` - the folder containing reveal.js and other supporting javscript source files
-	- `images` - the folder containing any images you want to use in your presentation
+	- `introduction.haml` - the first slide in your presentation

-	- `stylesheets` - the folder containing your stylesheets
+## Slide helpers

+You can use any ruby you want in the HAML slides, just

+## Why did I do this?

+I dig Reveal.js, but thought it would be a lot nicer to use a simple, HAML-based DSL for editing my slides.
+So I built this and it works perfectly for me.